SD0249/Demon-Engine/README.md

 - Challenge: How can different Game Objects move with different Input Systems? <br />

 Option 1: Using Function Pointers / std::function <br />
-✅ Very simple, easy to assign Lamdas(inline, on-the-fly functions), free functions, or member functions ✅ Great for "data-driven" behavior
+✅ Very simple, easy to assign Lamdas(inline, on-the-fly functions), free functions, or member functions <br />
+✅ Great for "data-driven" behavior <br />
-❌ Lose Type Saftey and Structure
+❌ Lose Type Saftey and Structure <br />
 ❌ Harder to have persistent state in input handler (Possible for Lamdas to capture state or functor objects though)

 Option 2: Using Inheritance / State Pattern <br />
-✅ Clean Object Oriented Programming separation
+✅ Clean Object Oriented Programming separation <br />
-✅ Easier to Maintain complex Input systems
+✅ Easier to Maintain complex Input systems <br />
-✅ Each behavior can have its own internal state
+✅ Each behavior can have its own internal state <br />
 ❌ Less flexible for quick changes or data-driven setups